Psypher9/connect-csharp-sdk/docs/TransactionsApi.md

 CreateRefund

 Initiates a refund for a previously charged tender.
 You must issue a refund within 120 days of the associated payment.
-See [this article](https://squareup.com/help/us/en/article/5060) for more information on refund behavior.
+See [this article](https://squareup.com/help/us/en/article/5060) for more information on refund behavior.  *NOTE**: Card-present transactions with Interac credit cards **cannot be refunded using the Connect API**.
+Interac transactions must refunded in-person (e.g., dipping the card using POS app).

 ### Example
 ```csharp